 This means creating a culture that invites, celebrates, and utilizes the insights of your diverse team members.
 Invite your team to share and make it a safe place to be vulnerable.

-1. We are curating a comprehensive skills matrix that will be used to evaluate (and reevaluate) talent gaps in our network to help us recruit a cognitively diverse team.
+1. Curating a comprehensive skills matrix that will be used to evaluate (and re-evaluate) talent gaps in our network to help us recruit a cognitively diverse team.

-2. We make it a priority to select from a demographically diverse talent pool and select a diverse array of candidates before commencing the selection process
+2. Prioritizing selecting from a demographically diverse talent pool and candidates before commencing the selection process.

-3. We continue to create and improve our open and safe network of communication.
+3. Continuing to create and improve our open and safe network of communication.
 This culture fosters the positive impacts of diversity.

 4. Our culture empowers collaboration across all levels of our teams.
 We actively seek to amplify voices in our network and clients.

-5. We have created an affiliate archetype model to (a) scout talent that fits our needs (b) help new affiliates identify their areas of expertise and growth within our needs (c) create a blueprint for multiple cognitive profiles that would be an asset to our team.
+5. Creating an affiliate archetype model to (a) scout talent that fits our needs (b) help new affiliates identify their areas of expertise and growth within our needs (c) create a blueprint for multiple cognitive profiles that would be an asset to our team.